How to register a death in the County of Surrey.

-If you need professional help in dealing with probate (rather than in registering death in Surrey), contact us and we can help you through everything for a relatively modest fee.
+If you need professional help in dealing with probate (rather than helping to register death in Surrey), contact us and we can help you through everything for a relatively modest fee.

-A death in Surrey must be registered within five days
+Register a death in Surrey within five days

-unless the registrar specifically allows this period to be extended) normally in the district where the death occurred.
+unless the registrar specifically allows this period to be extended.
+It should normally be registered in the district where it occurred.

-If you cannot attend the registrar’s office in the area where the death in Surrey occurred, the registration may take place in any registrars office in England or Wales.
+If you cannot attend the registrar’s office in the area where it occurred, the registration may take place in any registrars office in England or Wales.
 You will need to go to the relevant registrar to make a declaration of the details for the registration.
+However, this is slower.

 The declaration will be sent to the registrar of the district where the death in Surrey took place, to be formally registered.
 There will be a delay in death certificates being issued as this cannot be done until the death has been formally registered at the relevant sub-registry.

 It usually falls to a relative of the deceased to register the death.
 If a relative is not available, the death can be registered by someone present at the death or perhaps the person instructing the funeral directors or, if the death was in a hospital, care or nursing home, a manager of the facility.